 Munchkin Cat Common Health Issues

-There has been some controversy pver whether or not the Munchkin "M" gene mutation causes health complications in this breed.
+There has been some controversy over whether or not the Munchkin "M" gene mutation causes health complications in this breed.
 Initially, it was believed that the Munchkin gene was associated with achondroplasia, a bone growth disorder.
 However, the physical symptoms of achondroplasia include an enlarged head as well as short legs, which is a combination of features not observed among Munchkin cats.
-A 2008 report cited two possible conditions that may occur more predominantly in the Munchkin breed: Lordosis (excessive curvature of the spine), and Pectus Excavatum (hollowed chest).
+Another study (Wedderbum, 2008) identified two possible conditions that may occur more predominantly in the Munchkin breed: Lordosis (excessive curvature of the spine), and Pectus Excavatum (hollowed chest).

 Munchkin Cat Fun Facts